 Secure commitments from teachers to write your recommendations (and the process to guarantee its completion).

-Have a wonderful first quarter of the 2022-23 academic year.
+Have a wonderful first quarter of a new academic year.

 Bonnie R. Rabin, Ph.D.